Skip to main content

 If pings fail, the board has no internet.
 Check WiFi, Ethernet, or cellular connection.

-If the agent is not paired, it will not connect to the cloud.
-Follow the Pairing guide.
+If the agent is not paired, open the setup URL and follow the Pairing guide.

 Look for MQTT connection errors.
 Common issues: